Campus Life - Resources + Well Being

 The Associated Students Children's Center provides SF State students, faculty, and staff with a state-of-the-art and developmentally appropriate campus childcare program for children between the ages of six months and five years.
 Because of the center's popularity and small size, there is often a waiting list for admissions.
 For more information, call (415) 338-2403.

 Computing labs are located throughout the campus.
 The Division of Information Technology (DoIT) offers free short courses and workshops throughout the year to teach students how to use computing systems, learn software, and create Web sites.
-Technical assistance is available through Information Technology Services Help Desk.
+Technical assistance is available through Information Technology Services Service Catalog.
 All SF State students receive a free e-mail/internet account.

 Students with disabilities are encouraged to attend SF State.
 The Disability Programs and Resource Center (DPRC) exists to give students full access to the classroom and to campus-related activities and provides a range of services so students with disabilities may achieve personal autonomy.
 Prospective students are encouraged to contact DPRC early in the admissions process to receive assistance and information about services.